alixinne/glslt/README.md

 However, if you are using the GLSLT compiler with a large template library, this will generate a lot of unused code.
 By using the `-K, --keep-fns` argument to the `glsltc` command, GLSLT switches to the minifying mode.
-In this mode, only the functions, types, globals and `#define` directives that are transitive dependencies of the functions specified by the `-K` argument are kept.
+In this mode, only the functions, types, and globals that are transitive dependencies of the functions specified by the `-K` argument are kept.

 `#version`, `#extension` and precision specifiers will be included at the top of the generated code, if they were present in the input.